 Where appropriate, students will be placed in a class that has an established “community of learners” with the same needs.

 Learning Support programmes/interventions are based on needs which are identified through evidence.
 Programmes/interventions are closely monitored to ensure continuous improvement.

 At Homai we have a SENCO (Special Education Needs Co-ordinating Officer) who oversees the SSTs (teacher aides).
 The SST’s also have their own Team Leader.
 SST’s are in class to support the teacher to support the students…remembering that ultimately the teacher is the expert.

-We have five full time SSTs at Homai and two SSTs we have here part time through the Parenting Hub.
+We have eight full time SSTs at Homai.
 There is very high demand for teacher aide support in classrooms.
 A SST Action Plan needs to be filled out to get SST support in your classroom.
 There is discussion around where teacher aide support is given- this is based on priority students and need.

 There are times when it is the “best fit” that the SST works with identified learning needs students, especially when the teacher aide is the “expert” eg. PPP, Phonics etc.

 SST work in the classroom and do not withdraw students, we have done this for many years now at Homai.
 For most of our lower learners they need to work alongside and around their peers.